 How can intelligence be developed in service of human dignity, truth, wisdom, and peace?

 These are not only technical questions.
-They are ethical and civilizational questions.
+They are ethical, societal, and civilizational questions.

 Promise

 Artificial intelligence offers extraordinary promise.
-It may help accelerate discovery, improve healthcare, expand access to knowledge, strengthen communication, and support solutions to complex global challenges.
+It may accelerate discovery, improve healthcare, expand access to knowledge, strengthen communication, and help address complex global challenges.
 Used wisely, it can become a powerful instrument for creativity, learning, and human progress.

 AI may also help humanity better understand complex systems, from disease and education to energy, agriculture, and the environment.
-In this sense, it has the potential to serve life in ways that were once unimaginable.
+In this sense, it may help us see more clearly how deeply interconnected our world has become, and how much the future depends on our ability to act with foresight and responsibility.

 Risk

-At the same time, artificial intelligence introduces serious risks.
+Artificial intelligence also introduces serious risks.
 It may concentrate power in the hands of a few, erode trust in what is true, displace human work, manipulate perception, and deepen social fragmentation.
 Technological capability may advance faster than moral responsibility.

 There is also the danger that efficiency becomes more valued than wisdom, and that systems designed to serve humanity begin to shape humanity in ways we do not fully understand.
 If intelligence is amplified without conscience, society may become more capable while becoming less human.